Transfers and Leaving Harvard

 Transfer from Harvard to Another Institution

-F-1 students who have made a commitment to attend another institution must inform their HIO advisors and request that their SEVIS records be electronically released to the new school.
+F-1 students who will be attending another institution after their program ends at Harvard must inform their HIO advisor and request that their F-1 SEVIS records be electronically released to the new school.
 It is advised that students discuss their travel plans and new program start dates with the HIO advisor before settling on a SEVIS transfer release date.
+You must request the transfer before the end of your 60 day grace period.

 F-1 Grace Period